Leah1977/Fit_Time_MS4/README.md

 - Python package django-allauth will be used.
 - This built-in application is used for user registration and authentication.
-- It allows us to inclucde signup, passwords, login and logout features.
+- It allows us to include signup, passwords, login and logout features.

 ## Toasts

-There will be four different toasts displaying to users - messages to provide feedback on thier actions.
+There will be four different toasts displaying to users - messages to provide feedback on their actions.
 These will include messages for success, warnings, errors, and info.

 ![Payment Success](media/readmeimages/toastsuccess.png)